jjw2/SDC_Term1_P2/README.md

 - **Matrix Initialization** - Mean - 0.0, Std Dev - 0.1
     - Standard deviation of random matrices seemed to dramatically affect the rates of convergence across epochs.
 I tested standard deviations of several orders of magnitude; lower standard deviations (ex: 0.01) tended to result in slow convergence to slightly lower levels of accuracy (ex: 95%), whereas higher standard deviations (ex: 0.5) would typically result in very poor accuracy.
 I'm assuming that the larger standard deviation created an "opinionated" network upon initialization.

-**Dropout** - First fully connected layer only - 50%
+- **Dropout**
-- I experimented with various levels of dropout at diffenet layers in the architecture.
-I provided the ability to apply different levels of dropout across the layers, but ultimately, I included dropout only in the first fully connected layer.
-Including high rates of dropout in the convoluational layers or smaller connected layers tended to decrease accuracy, while lower levels of dropout (ex: 90% keep rate) didn't seem to significantly affect accuracy.
-Intuitively, this makes sense: high levels or dropout in areas of the network where the number of parameters is small (such as the convolutional layers) means that you're "throwing out" too much information.
+  - I experimented with various levels of dropout at different layers in the architecture.
+I provided the ability to apply different levels of dropout across the layers, but ultimately, I included dropout only in larger layers, with convolutional layers having less dropout than connected layers.
+Including high rates of dropout in the convoluational layers or smaller connected layers tended to decrease accuracy.
+Intuitively, this makes sense: high levels or dropout in areas of the network where the number of parameters is small (such as the later convolutional layers) means that you're "throwing out" too much information.
 In the future, if I had more processing power, I might try to add more convolutional depth (ex: 108 features, as suggested by [Sermanet & LeCun](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf)) and increase dropout levels.

 ### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.